Old Navy’s Tall Clothing Line (an overview)

 Yoga/Workout Pants– Actually a great place to buy long length workout and yoga pants!
 Their fold-over yogas and capri yogas are cute, decent quality and only 12 bucks!

-T-Shirts/Tops – Their basic shirts are made of thin, poor quality material that can’t hold its shape for more than 10 minutes.
+T-Shirts/Tops – Their basic shirts are made of thin, poor quality material that can’t hold its shape for more than 10 minutes (some of them, anyway).
 There’s nothing that’s more annoying than wearing a shirt that stretches out weirdly soon after you put it on.
 I don’t even find them to be that much longer better fitting than their regular sizing.

 Jeans– While it’s great they come in tall lengths, (36” compared to their 34” long length) they’ve never been my favorite pick.
 Jeans are supposed to make you look good and these jeans usually just don’t cut it.
 (Update: I’ve actually discovered some Old Navy jeans I actually like…I think I’ve discovered some new territory, this may not be a complete con after all!)